woj-mark/bike_shop_http4s/README.md

 - circe for JSON parsing.

 ## Endpoints
+The endpoints provided by the app are as follows:
 | METHOD | URL    | DESCRIPTION    |
 | ----- | --- | --- |
 | GET | /bikes   | Returns all bikes.   |